-Ski Touring Course Basic
+2½ day Ski Touring Course

-On our basic courses, it is about getting some basic techniques, finding some simple guidelines on how to think both before and after and to get a fun introduction to wanting to go on more ski tours.
-Learning and having fun – Just like a ski touring course should be.
+Our courses are packed with useful tips and information that makes a big difference.
+Already after a few hours people start to get a hang of it.
+On our basic courses, it is about getting some basic techniques, finding some simple guidelines on how to think before and during the tour, and to get a fun introduction to ski touring that makes you want to continue.

 Once outside, we continue where yesterday ended and we continue to train tour planning in practice.
 Common course elements are the changes between walking, kick-turns, as well as orientation and choice of paths.

 If time is available, we also try to get some amount of training, and the opportunity to train on what you feel you need – and of course great skiing.